NicoPowers/RobotCodeUF-2019/README.md

 [Here is the link to the final Hardware rules](https://drive.google.com/file/d/1KRLF-HR9mwWrROvVW-r7jZPUBfodCOC-/view?usp=sharing).

 If you can, try to verify that I made the course correctly in Fusion 360.

+We will develop the code for the two Arduino's once we figure out the setup and configuration for ROS to start simulating different SLAM algorithms and stuff.

+We will most likely be using [this tutorial](http://emanual.robotis.com/docs/en/platform/turtlebot3/slam/) to get started with SLAM, mapping, setting waypoints, and all the stuff.